Let’s take a trip down memory lane shall we?

 The dip in the Duncan’s stats over the past few seasons was more due to him trying to find how he fit in with the new team dynamic versus him losing a step.

-Just like Robinson, Duncan had to figure out how to let the next leader assert his authority and put his stamp on the team, while showing that he is a valid offensive weapon for the team.
+Just like Robinson, Duncan had to figure out how to let the next leader assert his authority and put his stamp on the team, while showing that he is

 So the past few years of his NBA career, it was not Duncan's skills diminishing, but Duncan being the team player and allowing the next generation to find their own way and making their own way in the world.